KinaKnowledge/juno-lang/README.md

 ```
 This will return the value of `579` like above.
 Outside of the `let` block, the symbol abc is undefined, inside it is equal 123.
 The syntax of `let` is important to understand.
 If you are in the IDE, you can see reference information for let by typing `(? let)`.

 The syntax for let can look complicated if you are unfamiliar with lisp syntax generally, but it really isn't.
 There are *two* mandatory sections to `let`.
 After the operator symbol `let`, the first argument is an array, which is used to define the initial symbol names and their values.
-We associate the symbols and their values in an array format as well, so we have a nested array as a first argument to let:
+We associate the symbols and their values in an array format as well, so we have a nested array as a first argument to `let`:

 ```
 [[symbol1_name symbol1_value]